mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Classes/Barbarian/Path of the Beast.md

 ### Form of the Beast

 Starting when you choose this path at 3rd level, when you enter your rage, you can transform, revealing the bestial power within you.
-Until the rage ends, you manifest a natural weapon.
-It counts as a simple melee weapon for you, and you add your Strength modifier to the attack and damage rolls when you attack with it, as normal.
+Until the [[rage]] ends, you manifest a natural weapon.
+It counts as a simple melee weapon for you, and you add your [[Strength]] modifier to the attack and damage rolls when you [[attack]] with it, as normal.

 You choose the weapon’s form each time you rage:

 **Bite.** Your mouth transforms into a bestial muzzle or great mandibles (your choice).
-It deals 1d8 piercing damage on a hit.
-Once on each of your turns when you damage a creature with this bite, you regain a number of hit points equal to your proficiency bonus, provided you have less than half your hit points when you hit.
+It deals 1d8 [[piercing]] damage on a hit.
+Once on each of your turns when you damage a creature with this bite, you regain a number of hit points equal to your [[proficiency bonus]], provided you have less than half your hit points when you hit.

 **Claws.** Each of your hands transforms into a claw, which you can use as a weapon if it’s empty.
-It deals 1d6 slashing damage on a hit.
-Once on each of your turns when you attack with a claw using the Attack action, you can make one additional claw attack as part of the same action.
+It deals 1d6 [[slashing]] damage on a hit.
+Once on each of your turns when you [[attack]] with a claw using the [[Attack]] action, you can make one additional claw attack as part of the same action.

-**Tail.** You grow a lashing, spiny tail, which deals 1d8 piercing damage on a hit and has the reach property.
-If a creature you can see within 10 feet of you hits you with an attack roll, you can use your reaction to swipe your tail and roll a d8, applying a bonus to your AC equal to the number rolled, potentially causing the attack to miss you.
+**Tail.** You grow a lashing, spiny tail, which deals 1d8 [[piercing]] damage on a hit and has the reach property.
+If a creature you can see within 10 feet of you hits you with an attack roll, you can use your [[reaction]] to swipe your tail and roll a d8, applying a bonus to your AC equal to the number rolled, potentially causing the attack to miss you.

 ### Bestial Soul

 Beginning at 6th level, the feral power within you increases, causing the natural weapons of your Form of the Beast to count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.

 You can also alter your form to help you adapt to your surroundings.
-When you finish a short or long rest, choose one of the following benefits, which lasts until you finish a short or long rest:
+When you finish a [[Short Rest|short]] or [[long rest]], choose one of the following benefits, which lasts until you finish a short or long rest:

-- You gain a swimming speed equal to your walking speed, and you can breathe underwater.
+- You gain a [[Climbing, Swimming, and Crawling|Swimming]] speed equal to your walking speed, and you can breathe underwater.

 - You gain a climbing speed equal to your walking speed, and you can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.